Get the right information straight to your inbox

 All the images you use should have an alt tag.
 Don’t leave it blank.

 Lately, Google has been preferring Longer content over shorter content.
 Aim for 1500 words on a page at least.
+And to go one step ahead, create content based on briefs from Content Harmony which shows exactly which topics to include in your content to rank better.

 For any type of page to get traffic, it needs to make it to the front page of google.
 And unless you are a huge site with tons of authority, your page will be needing backlinks (sometimes tons of links) to get to the first page.